lemming52/faceit/README.md

 ### Full Component Tests

 The component tests here are a pseudo-substitute for testing on a canary/dev environment, but use the endpoints of a running service.
-To run these, once you have a running server and localstack container
+To run these the service docker-compose needs to be up, running and populated.
 ```
 make componenttests
 ```